jenv5507/kickstarter-analysis/README.md

 **Analysis of Outcomes Based on Launch Date**

-After reviewing the data, there were multiple subcategories included so I focused on just theater campagins.
+After reviewing the data, there were multiple subcategories included so I focused on just theater campaigns.
 I wanted to look at the results of theater campaigns based on launch date so I created a pivot table to look at the data by month for theater only.
 From there, I fit the data into a line chart to be able to predict the best time to launch a theater play campaign as you can see in the graph below.

 ![](/Images/Theater_Outcomes_vs_Launch.png)